The First 5 Steps to Plan Your Perfect Wedding

 Once you have some ideas, use websites like Pinterest and Instagram to see all the amazing things you could have at your Wedding.
 You will see so many things you like (and dislike) throughout the planning process so make sure you keep a note of things.
 You can make boards on Pinterest, keep notes on your phone or create a scrapbook, so you’ve got all your favourite ideas in one place and easy to find.

-Wedding Shows are great places to find inspiration and meet the fantastic range of Wedding suppliers that are out there, but these may still be limited this year due to the pandemic.
-However, the suppliers are still there and ready to discuss the plans for your big day.
+Wedding Shows are great places to find inspiration and meet the fantastic range of Wedding suppliers that are out there.
+These usually take place at the beginning of the year in January/February and then again later in the year, around September/October.
+Keep an eye out on social media for upcoming shows like the Easterbrook Wedding Show on Sunday 5th March 2023.
+If you can’t make it to a Wedding Show, suppliers are still always keen to discuss the plans for your big day.
 Don’t be afraid to send a message, email or phone any supplier if you need more information or inspiration – they will be more than happy to help.

 4 – Where and When?